Anton Eichleiter: Switzerland

 All these rolles and workes tuckered him and made him ill, so he went to Thusis, Switzerland to relax.
 At that time he suffered in acute gastritis and depression.
 So he decided to change his way of life and move to Rorschach am Bodensee, Canton of St. Gallen, Switzerland where he bought the 'Weinhalde Villa'.

 In 1871/72 he co-financed the establishment of a new girls' school in the Canton of St. Gallen.
 He financed, designed and built for the public two school buildings as well.
 He supported a lot of charity project in Rorschach: theatre, gymnastics association, well drilling for the public etc.

 In 1879 he became school counselor, then the head of the school council, then Swiss citizen and honorary citizen of Rorschach.

 In 1887 the Swiss parliament wanted to pass a new federal patent law.
 But in the last three decades the people repeatedly rejected it at the refenda.
 However, in other developed countries that kind of law already existed at that time and therefore the Swiss intellectual treasure was easier to get stolen.
 So the federal president of the republic, Numa Droz took the matter in his hand.
-He encouraged the communities to establish local pantent committees.
+He encouraged the communities to establish local patent committees.
 Eichleichter became the president of the Canton of St. Gallen's committee, then member of the federal committee in Bern which looked after every single patent cases of Switzerland.
 And he also helped in the wording of the new federal patent law and lobbied for that.
 The new law passed by the parliament and people also voted for that, so it came into force in the same year.

 After all their children left family nest, Eichleiter sold his house and moved to Munich, Bavaria.
 But he died on 31 May 1902 in Canton of St. Gallen.